 With the goal of promoting community-engaged inquiry, scholarship, and service, CCHE and DePaul’s Irwin W. Steans Center hope to engage community partners to identify, understand, and respond to public health needs.

-Congratulations to our Fellows!
+Congratulations to our past Fellows!

 2023-24 Recipient